basonjui/hexagon-grid-system/README.md

     mvn clean package && mvn clean install
     ```

-2. Run geometryapi
+2. Run hexagongrid

     ```console
-    java -cp target/geometryapi-1.1.2.jar com.geospatial.geometryapi.App
+    java -cp target/hexagongrid-1.1.3.jar com.geospatial.hexagongrid.Api
     ```

 ## Usages

-GeometryApi is a local API that can be used to generate Hexagon's coordinates and return data in GeoJSON format.
+HexagonGrid is a local API that can be used to generate Hexagon's coordinates and return data in GeoJSON format.
 You can test the GeoJSON data output on <https://geojson.io/>.

 ### /api/hexagon